Best Bedding Material for Hot Sleepers: 7 Cool Fabric Picks

 Linen is considered the most breathable due to its loose weave and natural fibers, though bamboo is a close second with added softness.

-bedroom with best bedding materials for hot sleepers
+bedroom styled with the best bedding material for hot sleepers

 How Often Wash Bedding: Expert Tips for a Fresher, Healthier Sleep